Thick As Thieves Contracts, Maps, and Replayability Guide

 Developers often use the word replayable too loosely.
 A good guide should translate it into player questions.
 Does replayability come from alternate routes, variable threat pressure, optional loot, cleaner stealth grades, co-op coordination, or gear-driven strategy changes?
 If replay value comes from those systems, then a smaller campaign can still hold attention.
 If replay value only means replaying identical routes with no new friction, the marketing claim will feel thin.

-For pre-release readers, the best way to use the current scope is to decide whether this is the kind of stealth game they want.
+For launch-day readers, the best way to use the current scope is to decide whether this is the kind of stealth game they want.
 If you prefer one enormous story campaign with a long list of scripted missions, the current scope may feel small.
 If you enjoy polishing routes, learning spaces, and comparing solo and co-op approaches, the launch package may land much better than the raw hour count suggests.

 What Needs Live Testing